 Get A Kikk Out Of This Fun Interactive Hero Image Animation!

-Kikk is a Belgian collective promoting digital art, creatives and culture.
-Organising and promoting projects that blend technology with art, it’s only natural that their website should be a work of art itself.
+Kikk is a Belgian collective promoting digital art, creatives, and culture.
+Organizing and promoting projects that blend technology with art, it’s only natural that their website should be a work of art itself.

 A Guided 3D Tour Through The Isle Of Hornøya